-If you want to succeed as a real estate investor, you need to know how to find motivated sellers.
+To succeed as a real estate investor, you must know how to find motivated sellers.

-That's not just my opinion, that's a fact.
+That's not just my opinion; it's a fact.

 When I first started pursuing my real estate investing career, I wasted a TON of time trying to find these people the wrong way (at one point, I thought it was impossible).
 There came a point when I was almost ready to throw in the towel, and that's when I discovered direct mail marketing.

 But it wasn't just any kind of direct mail marketing.
-There were some very specific steps that simply had to be followed and if I hadn't put the time and effort into doing it right, I would have wasted a small fortune.
+Some very specific steps had to be followed, and if I hadn't put the time and effort into doing it right, I would have wasted a small fortune.

 Data: The Crucial Component

-Knowing how to obtain the right information and use it correctly had everything to do with my ability to find unbelievable deals (truth be told – I can't think of any notable success I had prior to this discovery… it was that big of a deal)!
+Knowing how to obtain the right information and use it correctly had everything to do with my ability to find unbelievable deals (truth be told – I can't think of any notable success I had before this discovery… it was that big of a deal)!

-The funny thing is, for most of the world's marketers, direct mail is actually an incredibly ineffective marketing medium (it's the only industry where a 1% response rate is considered “acceptable”).
+The funny thing is, for most marketers, direct mail is an incredibly ineffective marketing medium (it's the only industry where a 1% response rate is considered “acceptable”).

-As real estate professionals, we must have a higher standard, because most of us can't afford to dump millions into a strategy that isn't consistently working.
+As real estate professionals, we must hold ourselves to a higher standard because most of us can't afford to invest millions in a strategy that isn't consistently working.

 Luckily, the real power behind a successful direct mail campaign is in the data.